What Are the Best Materials for Dental Implants?

 Table of Contents:

 Dental implants are a modern treatment for replacing missing teeth, providing you with a unique alternative to bridges and dentures.
-This treatment is incredibly versatile, and Beyond Dental and Implant Center provides many different implants to meet just about every tooth replacement need.
+This treatment is incredibly versatile, and Beyond Dental and Implant Center provide many different implants to meet just about every tooth replacement need.
 A vast majority of dental implants are made from titanium alloy, a material that has been developed from the original titanium implants first placed.
 This material has a very high rate of success and is very effective.
 However, this metal material is not the ideal solution for everyone.
 For this reason, research is constantly being done to find new implant materials.

 A majority of implants placed are made from titanium.
 The use of this material was the result of an accidental discovery made in the 1950s by a Swedish orthopedic surgeon.
 Per-Ingvar Brånemark was researching bone healing and regeneration when he found that bone fused to titanium.
 This discovery led him to eventually develop dental implants.